AlbertoCasasOrtiz/Martial-Arts-Movements-Classifier/README.md

 ## Dataset

 The dataset has been captured using the sensors of an android device.
 It consist in a collection of CSV files, each one containing a set of columns defining the different sequences measures (Acceleration, rotation, magnetic field...).
+The dataset have been captured using [Motion Recorder Android](https://github.com/AlbertoCasasOrtiz/Motion-Recorded-Android).

 This notebook should work with any dataset consisting in CSV files containing data organized in columns.